McMasterAIHLab/CheXDetector/README.md

 After the setup, run "**python [create_dataset.py](src/dataset/create_dataset.py)**" to create the corresponding datasets for each task (representation learning, disease classification and disease progression monitoring).
 See doc string of create_dataset.py for more details.

-As a side note - we cannot provide you these files directly (i.e. you have to create these csv files yourself), since they contain patient information from Chest ImaGenome/MIMIC-CXR, to which only credentialed users with training in handling human participant data should have access (for privacy reasons).
+As a side note - we cannot provide you these files directly (i.e. you have to create the datasets yourself), since they contain patient information from Chest ImaGenome/MIMIC-CXR, to which only credentialed users with training in handling human participant data should have access (for privacy reasons).

 ## Training and Testing